syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/ColumnDragAndDrop.md

 {% endhighlight %}

-## How to Disable dropping at a particular position
+## How to disable dropping at a particular position

 Dropping at a particular position can be canceled by handling `QueryColumnDragging` event and using conditions based on `QueryColumnDraggingReason`.
 Refer following code sample to cancel dropping at particular position.